Tigers vs. Phillies Player Props Betting Odds

-Player props can be found for Nicholas Castellanos and Zach McKinstry, among others, when the Philadelphia Phillies host the Detroit Tigers at Citizens Bank Park on Tuesday at 6:40 PM ET.
+Bookmakers have listed player props for Nicholas Castellanos, Spencer Torkelson and others when the Philadelphia Phillies host the Detroit Tigers at Citizens Bank Park on Wednesday at 6:05 PM ET.

 Bet on this matchup or its props with DraftKings!